-Armstrong Mold's CAD capabilities are especially important when product designs require modification for production.
+Armstrong RM's CAD capabilities are especially important when product designs require modification for production.
 Combining our manufacturing expertise with are CAD skills, we can take care of all of the modifications for you.
 For example, we can take your "as-machined" product definition and create the required "as-cast" data to gear up for tooling.

 We also offer rapid prototyping with stereolithography to provide quick prototypes from your CAD data.
 The stereolithography system is also used to rapidly construct patterns for our Rubber Plaster Molding, Precision Airset Casting and Rapid Injection Molding services.

 Free up some of your time.
 Let Armstrong RM take care of all of the CAD details for your next job.